 I’m always on the lookout for easy and tasty recipes that help to keep me out of the kitchen all day.
-Thank goodness for Rachael Ray and her easy, but delicious recipes.
-Here are five of her most famous recipes that are just as easy and super yummy.
-I have also included some of her tips to make those sauces taste just like it was made by a professional chef, but instead right out of your kitchen and into your family’s mouth.
+Here are five of most famous recipes that are just as easy and super yummy.
+I have also included some of tips to make those sauces taste just like it was made by a professional chef, but instead right out of your kitchen and into your family’s mouth.

 – For a sweeter, mellower sauce: Cook chopped onions until softened/translucent with a combination of butter of extra-virgin olive oil and for your base.

 – For a more pungent sauce: Cook finely chopped garlic in extra-virgin olive oil until just golden.
 Don’t let the garlic brown or the sauce will taste bitter.